Use notebooks

 Access the Kubeflow dashboard.

-- For detailed instructions, refer to the Access Kubeflow dashboard guide.
+- For more information on accessing the Kubeflow dashboard, refer to the Access Kubeflow dashboard guide.

 -